 If you are insecure with yourself, you will always be insecure in your relationships.

 When you have control over your emotional triggers, feel confident as a result, and because of this, have security within…

 Your self-esteem will be unshakeable because your self-love will be unconditional.

 You will always feel safe and secure because you will be complete – instead of a needy and broken, circumstantial victim who looks like the main character in “The Missing Piece.” (one of my favorite books).

 Ditch the Jerry Maguire “you complete me,” mantra and first get to a place where you feel complete – Independent of a relationship.
 You will be irresistible to real, right, and substantial people.
 And you will become repellent to those who pedestal superficiality because it’s all they will ever have to rely on.

 Stop equating the inconsistent rollercoaster of how you’ve defined “passion” with feeling insecure.
 Stop romanticizing insecurity.
 It’s not cute or healthy.

-Feeling insecure is something that we ALL experience – no matter what age, orientation or stage.
+Feeling insecure is something that we ALL experience – no matter what age, gender, orientation, or stage in life.
 Taking ownership of other people’s dysfunction will never be what insecurity is about.